 I had the biggest smile.

-And I think this may be the last photo taken of me with a smile this big..
+And I’m quite certain this may be the last photo taken of me with a smile that big..

 You can find other ORIGINAL articles like this one and more at The Salty Sarge Facebook Page.